whorfin/SomaFM/README.md

 This option shows the number of listeners for each currently online SomaFM channel, along with a total listener count.

 #### --cast
 If you have the [pychromecast](https://github.com/balloob/pychromecast) library installed, this option starts playback of the given SomaFM channel on the given Chromecast device.
-If no device name is given, the default specified by the `chromecast_name` variable will be used.

 AAC quality is pushed, the playing channel is kept updated, and exiting will kick the Chromecast device back to the "ambient" screen if enabled.